getcommitapp/commit/docs/software-requirements-specification.md

   - Group flow: A user creates a private, invite-only group challenge with a defined goal, due date or recurrence, selects a verification method (GPS/time/photo) and stake amount (and a fallback destination if all participants fail).
 Invitees accept the stake.
 Upon completion, successful participants receive the pooled stakes from members who failed; if all fail, funds are sent to the fallback destination.
-- Mobile: iOS and Android (phones only; no tablet support)
+- Mobile: iOS and Android (phones only; no tablet support.
+Expo + React Native)
 - Permissions/capabilities: Background location (GPS), camera, device usage detection (for no-phone-use goals)
-- Expo: SDK and EAS details TBD
-- Web: Single static marketing landing page (Astro + React)
+- Web: Single static marketing landing page (Astro)
 - Target audience
   - Adults 18+ seeking productivity, fitness improvements, and habit-building.